samuelvkwong/radynstruct/README.md

-# Radiology Report Dynamic Structuring Application
+# Radiology Report Structuring Application

 A web application for batch processing free-text radiology reports and structuring them according to customizable templates using AI.